-The following article is by Dr. Nancy Malik, a prolific writer about health, disease, cure, from a homeopathic point of view.
+The following article is by Dr. Nancy Malik, a prolific writer about health, disease, and cure, from a homeopathic point of view.
 Quotes and references are from The Organon of Rational Art of Healing, the philosophical and practical guide for homeopathic practice.

 World Health Day on 7th April